 Sooke has estimated that residents own around 2,500 dogs.
 The District does not have an on-leash bylaw; however, dogs are required to be under 'effective control', which is a confusing and unenforceable requirement.
-There are seasonal on-leash requirements.
+There are no designated dog off-leash areas.
+Neighbouring communities require dogs to be on leash in most parks or have seasonal on-leash requirements.
 The CRD performs dog/animal enforcement in Sooke.